A posteriori error analysis and adaptivity of a space-time finite element method for the wave equation in second order formulation: Numerical aspects

-We employ Dörfler's marking strategy \cite{Dorfler:1996} to select elements for refinement and/or coarsening, given parameters~$\theta_c$ (coarsening) and~$\theta_r$ (refinement).
+\revr{The above indicators are a simplified version of the corresponding estimators: based on the author's numerical observations, using such indicators gives similar results to using the full estimators with a considerably smaller computational cost.} We employ Dörfler's marking strategy \cite{Dorfler:1996} to select elements for refinement and/or coarsening, given parameters~$\theta_c$ (coarsening) and~$\theta_r$ (refinement).
 Specifically, we mark two sets of elements with minimal cardinality such that the sum of the error estimator contributions over each set exceeds $\theta_r$ or $\theta_c$ times the total error estimator, respectively.
 The pseudocode of the proposed adaptive procedure is given in Algorithm \ref{alg:adaptive}.